Former Astronaut Julie Payette To Be Canada's Next Governor General

 That must be nice.

-serving at Her Majesty's pleasure (Score:3)
+serving at Her Majesty's pleasure (Score:2, Informative)

 Re: (Score:2)